OptimalBits/ground/Readme.md

 #Introduction

-Ground is a compact, modern web development framework providing you with all the building blocks necessary to create rich, scalable, realtime interactive web applications that are required to work seamlessly both online and offline.
+Ground is a compact, modern web development framework that provides you a firm foundation to create rich, modular, scalable, realtime interactive web applications that are required to work seamlessly both online and offline.

 Ground is light (25Kb + 5Kb of dependencies), and well suited for both desktop and mobile applications.